Ill-Typed Programs Don't Evaluate: The type of values and Ill Typedness

 The idea is that $\mng{A}$ is the set of all closed values of type $A$, $\mngT{A}$ is the set of all terms that would evaluate to a value of type $A$ and $\mngTb{A}$ is the set of all terms that either evaluate to a value of type $A$ or diverge.
 It follows that $\mngTb{\okty}$ is the set of closed terms that do not go wrong.
 As usual, the meaning of the sufficiency arrow $A \to B$ is as the set of all functions that guarantee to map each $A$ value to a $B$ value or diverge in the process.
 The meaning of the necessity arrow $A \from B$ is as the set of all functions that require a value from $A$ in order to eventually return a value from $B$.

 \begin{remark} It seems there is an asymmetry between the semantics of the two arrows, but this is only because of the bias towards values induced by CBV.
-Note that the two implications are equivalent to: $ V \in \mngT{A} \Rightarrow M[V/x] \in \mngTb{B} $ and $M[V/x] \in \mngT{B} \Rightarrow V \in \mngTb{A}$.
-The relationship between the two function types will become clearer in Section~\ref{sec:complements}. \end{remark}
+The two implications are equivalent to:

+The relationship between the two function types will become clearer in Section~\ref{sec:complements}, once we introduce the success semantics. \chB{We discuss the choice of CBV semantics in Section~\ref{sec:semantics-discussion}.} \end{remark}